|

 The parser reads from the standard input stream, runs checks and normalizes

-Ignores the remainder of lines starting with %
+It ignores the remainder of lines starting with %.
+Additionally it ignores

 escape sequences recognized in the leon-format.